-1057 The Via header maddr, ttl, and sent-by components will be set when the request is processed by the 1058 transport layer (Section 19).
+The Via header maddr, ttl, and sent-by components will be set when the request is processed by the transport layer (Section 19).

-1059 Via processing for proxies is described in Sections 3 and sec:proxy-response-processing-via.
+1081 Via processing for proxies is described in Sections 3 and sec:proxy-response-processing-via.

 8.1.1.8 Contact The Contact header provides a SIP URI that can be used to contact that specific instance of the user agent for subsequent requests.
 The Contact header MUST be present in any request that can result in the establishment of a dialog.
 For the methods defined in this specification, that includes only the INVITE request.
-For these requests, the scope of the Contact is the dialog.
-That is, the Contact header refers to the URI at which the UA would like to receive requests, for requests that are part of that dialog only.
+For these requests, the scope of the Contact is global.
+That is, the Contact header refers to the URI at which the UA would like to receive requests, and this URI MUST be valid even if used in subsequent requests outside of any dialogs.
 Only a single URI MUST be present.

-1066 For further information on the Contact header, see Section 24.10.
+1088 For further information on the Contact header, see Section 24.10.